ananace/FList-sharp/README.md

 ### TODO

-- Move Commands out of the underlying namespace.
-- Clean up connection, make it more logical.
+- Clean up FChat connection, make it more logical.
-	- `Connect(<user>, <password>)` should really be three separate functions.
+	- Connect should be split further into more functions.
-- Better event args.
-- Add in support for the unhandled messages.
-- Use the data recieved from VAR.
 - Add in all the admin features.
 - Add a BBCode render system with different outputs.
 	- HTML, Markdown, Null, etc...
+- Implement the last of the JSON API
+	- Add V2 endpoint

 <hr>